 2) An aesthetic appreciation of the forms and styles of literature that are the products of diverse cultures.

 3) An ability to communicate their perceptions effectively and creatively.
-In this course, students study works written from the Renaissance and Reformation in Europe, as well as participate in a reader’s and writers workshop with a focus on the genre of historical fiction to supplement English skills.
+In this course, students study works written from the Renaissance and Reformation in Europe, as well as participate in a reading and writing workshop with a focus on the genre of historical fiction to supplement English skills.
 Studying these works will increase awareness of the diversity of human cultures and of their underlying similarities.